The 80/20 Athlete

 A Guide for the Rest of Us

-I don't specialize.
-Specialization is for insects.
-And professional athletes.
-I bench 270, do weighted pull-ups with 135 pounds, and run marathons.
+Here's the truth: You can get in elite shape on just 5 hours per week.
+This isn't theory.
+I bench 270, do weighted pull-ups with 135 pounds, and can run marathons.
 Not because I'm special.
 Because I found a better way.

 The Core Principle: Get Stronger